Classify subtype, guide therapy, and monitor responses

 of patients with primary MN are positive for THSD7A

-Extensive clinical, laboratory, and pathologic evaluation to accurately identify the underlying etiology is required to distinguish primary MN from secondary MN.1 Mayo Clinic Laboratories offers comprehensive renal testing services, concise results, and access to more than 150 years of advanced medical knowledge to deliver the answers your practice needs to increase accuracy, improve outcomes, and keep care local.
+Extensive clinical, laboratory, and pathologic evaluation is required to accurately identify the underlying etiology of the different types of MN.
+Mayo Clinic Laboratories offers comprehensive renal testing services, concise results, and access to more than 150 years of advanced medical knowledge to deliver answers your practice needs to increase accuracy, improve outcomes, and keep care local.

 A Test in Focus